‘Bold And The Beautiful’ Spoilers For Wednesday: Liam & Steffy Lie To Hope

 Steffy doesn’t want the truth to come out because she has worked hard on establishing a life for herself.
 Dr. John “Finn” Finnegan will dump her if he finds out that she cheated on him.

 When Hope insists on the truth, they will lie to her.
-According to The TV Guide, they will fob her off with a story.
-However, Hope may be on high alert after overhearing them fighting.
+According to TV Guide, they will fob her off with a story.
+However, she may be on high alert after overhearing them fighting.

 ???????????? #BoldandBeautiful pic.twitter.com/c24LWJdyQ4